 There is a parking lot behind the church and overflow parking beside the Parish Hall.
 A small gravel road connects them for convenience (look for it near the picnic area behind the church).

 Wear what you feel comfortable in.
 You will see people wearing everything from blue jeans to a suit.
 No dress code here.

 Is there something for children during the service?

 Children of all ages are welcome at all services.
 By virtue of their Baptism, children are part of the Body of Christ and welcome at St. John's.
 A table with activity bags containing coloring books, toys and crayons are available by in the children's area near the main entrance.
-Our pastor will give a brief children's sermon before the main sermon when children are present (and sometimes when they are not!).

 Are you accessible to people with disabilities?

 Yes, our facility is accessible.
 If you have any special needs, talk to the priest or other member of the congregation, and we will try to accommodate you.
 All are welcome here.

 What should I expect at a service and afterward?